 If you haven’t already done so, sign up for a free Alchemy account now.
 You will see how this is beneficial for getting more free testnet MATIC later on in the guide!

-After you have created a new app with the Mumbai testnet in Alchemy, there is some information you may need to fill out in the Metamask settings to connect to the network:
+After you have created a new app in Alchemy, there is some Mumbai RPC network details you may need to fill out in the Metamask settings to connect to the network:

 - Network Name: Mumbai Testnet

 Remember to replace “your-api-key” in New RPC URL with the API key of your Alchemy app.
 The Chain ID is one of the default Ethereum chains supported by Metamask.
 The block explorer URL points to Mumbai Polygonscan, the Mumbai block explorer.
 For more details, you can also check out the Mumbai testnet RPC URL documentation.

 Although this guide is dedicated to the Mumbai testnet, there are many other options out there of testnets you can connect with.
 If you have any questions about selecting which testnet to use for your dApp development, check out our overview of Ethereum testnets and guide on choosing a web3 network, or reach out to us on Discord or Twitter!

 How to get Mumbai testnet MATIC?